5G vs. G.fast transmission

 5G will be revolutionary

-‘5G’ refers to the next, fifth generation of wireless connectivity.
+‘5G‘ refers to the next, fifth generation of wireless connectivity.
 This is one of those sweeping technological innovations that holds great potential for creating new jobs, new industries and changing our personal day-to-day lives.
 5G will include more than an increase in speed because it encompasses revolutionary improvements in wireless broadband that will cascade into major changes in business and everyday life.
-I’ll share more information about this in Part II of this article.
+I’ll share more information about this in the post.

 5G will further erode geographic and other divisions to provide unprecedented speed with continuous connectivity for billions of business and other devices.
 For example, much faster chip speed will approach 1.5 gigabits per second (faster than Google Fiber), and eventually even higher.
 Some foresee increases to terabits per second, now limited to fiber optics.

 5G will probably launch in 2018, but standards have yet to be defined